srobbibaro/krig-game-engine/README.md

 #### Enable Full Screen Rendering

-The FULL_SCREEN flag is located in _src/constants.h_ and is disabled by default (set to 0).
+The `FULL_SCREEN` flag is located in _src/constants.h_ and is disabled by default (set to 0).
 When the this flag is enabled (set to 1), Krig will launch in full screen rendering.
-Full screen rendering is not compatible with with EDIT flag and will be ignored when EDIT is also enabled.
+Full screen rendering is not compatible with the `EDIT` flag and will be ignored when `EDIT` is also enabled.

 ```c
 #define FULL_SCREEN 0